 While not all precious metals dealers are bad, the market is rife with unregulated brokers fueled by greed and fast money.
 These bad actors are actively working to incite fear and manipulate consumers - all in the name of making a sale.
-The elderly are particularly vulnerable, and - even more disturbing - often specifically targeted.
+The elderly are particularly vulnerable, and often specifically targeted.

-If you have aging parents, or if you have considered investing in precious metals, here are some things to watch for:
+If you have aging parents, or if you have considered investing in precious metals, this guide will go over some things to watch for.